Content marketing can be reused in three ways to save time, to increase traffic to your website, and to be more efficient with your marketing.

 Putting in the time and effort to create that newsletter email or blog post doesn’t always come naturally to you, and to have to create social media content on top of that?
 Yikes!

 But guess what?
 It doesn’t have to be that overwhelming!
 You can take that newsletter email that you spent time working on and repurpose it into a blog post or smaller tidbits of advice to post on your social media channels.
 Why reinvent the wheel every time?
-Watch out for next week’s newsletter where I share 10 ways that I repurpose my newsletter content.
+Check out this article where I share 10 ways that I repurpose one piece of marketing content.

 As you create more and more content, you may find that some of your older articles or blog posts may be outdated—no longer having relevant information.
 It can be beneficial to update these older pieces of content and to give them a refresh, so that they become relevant again.